googleforgames/agones/examples/simple-genai-server/README.md

 If you want to have two clients "chat" to each other, modify the `gameserver.yaml` `SimEndpoint` value to your inference server's endpoint.
 Alternatively you can create a basic http server that accepts requests in the structure noted in the above section, and returns a predetermined set of responses for the chat.
+The `GenAiContext` is sent to the `GenAiEndpoint` with each request, and the `SimContext` is sent to the `SimEndpoint` with each request as part of the GenAIRequest structure.
-The `SimPrompt` and `GenAiPrompt` are the first request prompts sent to their respective GenAI endpoints.
-The default values for these is an empty string. `NumChats` is the number of back and forth "chats" between the `SimEndpoint` and the `GenAiPrompt`.
-The default value is `1` which means that one request (the `SimPrompt` and `GenAiPrompt`) will be sent to each endpoint.
-Each additional "chat" will send the reponses from one endpoint the other endpoint and vice versa.
+The default values for `GenAiContext` and `SimContext` are empty strings.
+The `Prompt` is the first sent to prompt send to the GenAI endpoint to start the chat.
+The default values for the prompt is an empty string. `NumChats` is the number of requests made to the `SimEndpoint` and `GenAiEndpoint`.
+The default value for is `NumChats` is `1`.

 ## Running the Game Server